 Ended up in San Diego around nine o’clock in the evening on Tuesday, and promptly scooted around an interesting living/retail complex called Liberty Station.
 I purchased groceries and assessed the lay of the land, promising to visit again before I leave.
 Five minutes later I pulled up to the best hostel I’ve ever seen — and I’ve seen three other ones.

 Two miles up the road — a short, fun scooter trip — lies Ocean Beach.
-This heavily-hippied village is a delight.
-New Orleans came to mind, given how many open air places hosted live music in the middle of the day in the middle of the week.
+This heavily-hippie village is a delight.
+New Orleans came to mind, given how many open-air places hosted live music in the middle of the day in the middle of the week.

 Bands played in plazas, and part of the main drag of Newport Ave. featured an arts/food festival.
 On a Wednesday.
 I suspect the town is celebrating the end of tourist overload season.
 At least that’s the vibe I felt.
 The mostly young-ish population seemed to smile all the time.

 Scooter relished multiple top-notch photo ops.
-We tired of the main park scene, so we whipped up a hill to see what appeared to be a different ocean view.
-A cliff-top view greeted us, albeit looking through a chain link fence, I assume to thwart would-be jumpers.
+We tired of the main park scene, so we whipped up a hill to see what appeared to be different ocean scenery.
+A cliff-top view greeted us, albeit looking through a chain-link fence.
+I assume to thwart would-be jumpers.
 From this spot, however, I could see the real action — along a beach that featured large rocks and shoals from which to view the sunset.
 What would’ve been a ten-minute walk got covered in one.